Monday, November 23, 2020

 “What makes you so sure?”
 Sairek asked, looking back at him.

 “...Like I said, you haven’t even seen the worst.
-I don't think I have, either but what I have seen so far absolutely horrifies me—and believe me when I say I’m not someone who gets easily spooked…” Varhi growled through clenched teeth, looking away from Sairek back towards the sky.
+I don't think I have either, but what I have seen so far is absolutely horrifying.
+Believe me when I say I’m not someone who gets easily spooked, too.”
+Varhi growled through clenched teeth, looking away from Sairek back towards the sky.

 “...So you think the King of Masirean did this…?”
 Sairek asked.

-“Honestly, no. Or, at least not intentionally anyway if he did…” Varhi answered, grunting as he moved to sit himself back upright. “...but regardless, I think he is hiding something here, whatever that may be.
+“Honestly, no. Or, at least not intentionally anyway if he did… I don't think many people in the world is insane enough to create such a scenario so vile and twisted intentionally.”
+Varhi answered, grunting as he moved to sit himself back upright. “...But regardless, I think he is hiding something here, whatever that may be.
 It could be he wants to retrieve that ‘whatever it is’ before somebody finds out.
 I believe he allowed me to go alone and he emphasized on my ‘going alone’, because he figures I’d be dead by now.
 He was almost correct.
 Could still be correct in a day or two… and one of the terrifying things about these monsters is that if you fall prey to them, there won’t be any evidence of ‘you’ left…”

 “...What do you mean?”
 Sairek asked, shivering a little.
 He was quite uncomfortable about what Varhi was telling him, but curiosity drove him to ask anyway.

-“Call this just an educated guess, but, I am going to assume that the possibility of being forcibly ‘assimilated’ into becoming monsters yourselves while some other manifestation takes control of your body and morphs it beyond recognition was not exactly on your list of possible dangers when you came here, was it.
-It certainly wasn’t on mine.”
+“...Anyway, call this just an educated guess, but, I am going to assume that the possibility of being forcibly ‘assimilated’ into becoming mushroom monsters yourselves while some other manifestation takes control of your body and morphs it beyond recognition as your soul remains still trapped inside of your body was NOT on your list of possible dangers when you came here, was it?
+It certainly wasn’t on mine~”

 The trio’s faces all fell in horror at the realization as to what he was saying.

-“Exactly.
-So you better start praying we don’t die here… because that is certainly a fate I do not wish to be subject to… no corpse; you just become one of those things.
+“Eeeeexactly.
+So you better hope we don’t die here, because that is certainly a fate I do not wish to be subject to… No corpse; you just become one of those things and are conscious and sentient throughout the whole thing.
 A fucking terrible way to die.
 Nobody will realize or recognize that you in particular will have gone missing, either, Prince.”
 Varhi warned, still glaring at Sairek.
 “You can try to communicate to people, but anything you manage to cry out just comes out as a gargled wail.
 I’ve already seen a number of them trying to call out for help to me.
 It...
-It doesn’t really sound like the word at all but I—I can just tell.
-The only thing I can do to help them though is just... kill them.
-Kill the monster that controls them, then kill the actual them still stuck to the monster's corpse to put an end their misery…
+It doesn’t really sound like the word at all but I can just tell.
+The eyes even move to look at me with intellect.
+The only thing I can do to help them though is just... to kill them.
+Kill the monster that controls them, then kill the actual them still stuck to the monster's corpse to put an end their misery… They can feel what the monster feels, by the way.

 There was an uncomfortable long silence.
 Which was broken by Nayleen tossing her sticks into the fire pit and then sitting down on her rear with a flop and an exasperated huff that passed out from her lips before she spoke.
-“Well, that’s great news to hear before making and eating a meal.
-Thanks for that.”
+“Well!
+That’s great news to hear before making and eating a meal.
+Thanks for that,” she said sarcastically.

 “Oh, you’re most welcome.”
-Varhi replied sarcastically, breaking his glare from Sairek to roll his eyes at her.
+Varhi replied with equal amounts of sarcasm, breaking his glare from Sairek to roll his eyes at her.
 “I suppose I should have told you that this place is wonderful, full of unicorns and rainbows.
 Would have done you much better with preparing you for the reality of the situation we are in.”

 Cyial sighed, moving to bend down and more carefully place his sticks into the pit than Nayleen had done tossing them in.
 “Can we not start this, please?”
 He begged. “...Also, fire won’t attract these things, will it?”
 He asked a bit timidly.

 “On the contrary, I think fire helps keep them away.
 Fire was effective on them when I made a torch and used it against one.
-It also nearly set the forest on fire.
-So I didn’t do it again.
+It also nearly set the forest on fire, so I didn’t do it again.
 However... that was what I was about to do as a last resort in a few hours...”
 Varhi replied dryly.
-“I was planning to take this forest down with me… certainly wasn’t going to have my corpse become one of those things.”
+“I was planning to take this whole forest down with me… certainly wasn’t going to have my corpse become one of those things.”

 “Then using ‘balinzer’ it is, then…” Sairek grumbled.
 Then with a pointed finger at the fire and saying the word with more emphasis, he chanted “Balinzer.”
 A small jet of flame emerged from his finger, sparking the wood in the pit to life.
 Slowly, it began to grow in strength.
 At least he could do that without explicitly needing his staff now where before he struggled to just light a candle to life.
 He mentally thanked Fuyiki in the back of his mind.

 “Ah… I already had forgotten that you are a mage too.
 A Prince and a magic user.
 Yeah, we're definitely going to get along real well, aren't we?”
 Varhi grumbled, then glanced at Sairek's appraising look.
-"I'm saying I don't like mages, if you can't tell."
+"I'm saying I don't like mages or nobility, if you can't tell."

 “...Why?”
 Sairek inquired.

 “Of course.
 I do all kinds of work.
 From delivering messages, to bounty hunting.
 This may come as a surprise to nobody, but usually people don’t want to go to jail willingly.
-So a lot of my jobs are to make them.
+So a lot of my jobs are to make them, usually by force.
 Mages are the trickiest for me to subdue.”

 “Too late.
 Had to deliver a letter there.
 Right to your doorstep, probably.”